microsoft/aed-content-nasa-su20/IntroToPython/2-PythonBasicsModule/3-Arithmetic.md

 There are also more advanced calculations that Python can compute listed below:

-- To calculate a remainder, use %
+- To calculate a remainder, use modulus (%)

 ```python
 # How many rocks will be left when we divide 10 rocks into 3 even piles